QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 \end{align}
 $$  (eq:firmfonc)

-Output can either be consumed by old or young households, taken by the government for its own uses (e.g., throwing into the ocean), or used to augment the capital stock.
+Output can either be consumed by old or young households, sold to young households who use it  to augment the capital stock, or  sold to  the government for  uses that do not generate utility for the people in the model  (e.g., throwing into the ocean).

-The firm  sells output to old households, young households, and the government.
+The firm  thus sells output to old households, young households, and the government.